SQL Server Best Practices for Data Quality

 SQL Server Data Verification

 Data is one of the most valuable assets for organizations, but your data needs to be designed, developed and maintained just as a core business product.
 Organizations need a simple means to validate, cleanse, match and de-duplicate data.
-One solution that I would like to recommend is Melissa’s Data Quality Components for SSIS to address critical data quality issues:
+One solution that I would like to recommend is Melissa’s Data Quality tools for SSIS to address critical data quality issues:

 - Melissa Contact Verify